lorrli274/next/courses/community/Google-s Python Class/lessons/Introduction/03-Python Source Code.md

     main()
 ```

-Running this program from the command line looks like:
+Running this program from the command line looks like this:

 ```bash
 $ python hello.py Guido